petrsoudek/nginx_site_manager/README.md

 NSM is a tool for quickly enabling and disabling Nginx site configs on a Linux server

-Stop making symbolic links, start using: nsm -e example.com
+Stop making symbolic links manually, start using: nsm -e example.com

 ## Installation